 Changed circumstances provided for in the Agreement

 Changed circumstances are changes in circumstances affecting monarch butterflies or their habitat within the enrolled lands and may alter the expected outcome of the conservation measures or the Agreement.
 Changed circumstances can reasonably be anticipated by the Agreement developers and the Service and can be planned for with anticipated responses described below.
-This Agreement identifies several changed circumstances including changes in technology, emerging science, changes in species’ Federal status,
+This Agreement identifies several changed circumstances including changes in technology, emerging science, changes in species’ Federal status, a major decline in the migratory population of eastern monarch butterflies, and a continuing decline in the Western population of monarch butterflies.